herom/cherrypie.js/README.md

 JSON-Molder is just another model populating model-factory which converts your incoming JSON object into a simpler model object with the help of a so called model description.
-With JSON-Molder you're able to get the primitive "namespaced" object values as well as "computed" properties which depend on a number of values from the received JSON.
+With JSON-Molder you're able to get the primitive "namespaced" object values as well as "computed" properties which depend on a number of values from the received JSON as well as reduce/desolate the "rich" model object back to the object which is expected at the backend.

 ##Examples